BrooklynGamery/gdocexpo/index-content.markdown

 <!--  # Play, learn, and celebrate diversity in games. -->
 ![](/assets/images/photos/2018/2018GDoCE.jpg)

+The Game Devs of Color Expo is a games will be returning in July 2019.

-We are pleased to announce the 2018 Game Devs of Color Expo!
-2017’s event exceeded all expectations, and we’re going to keep that momentum going into the new year.
-On July 14th, the Game Devs of Color Expo returns to the historic Schomburg center for another day of great games, talks, and community.
+We are pleased to announce the 2019 Game Devs of Color Expo!
+2018’s event exceeded all expectations, and we’re going to keep that momentum going into the new year.
+This summer, the Game Devs of Color Expo returns to the historic Schomburg center for another day of great games, talks, and community.

 <!-- An event like this can’t happen without the community.
 If you’d like to help us run this vital event, please fill out the form.